scinlp-workshop/scinlp-workshop.github.io/scinlp2020_qa.md

 Q2: "Could you comment further on entity linking and discovery, and its impact on QA in Sci Literature?"

-Q3: "Could to talk a bit more about the effect of the datasets and why there was s large performance difference on the TREC-COVID data vs BioASQ?"

-Q4: "Is there a reason that you focused on biomedical literature, vs. for instance physics or chemistry?"
+Q3: "Is there a reason that you focused on biomedical literature, vs. for instance physics or chemistry?"